WriteBackExtreme

 4. Select the connection which connects to the database where the table is located

-5. A list of all tables will be presented, Select your table.
+5. A list of all tables will be presented, Select your table. (when the list is to large, just use Ctrl+F to actiate the search function in your browser)

 6. The new schema wizard will show with all detected columns matched to the field types that WriteBackExtreme uses.

-create or replace MY_TABLE( ID VARCHAR(36) NOT NULL, COLUMN_1 VARCHAR(16777216), constraint MY_TABLE_ID primary key (ID) );
+create or replace MY_TABLE( ID CHAR(36) NOT NULL, COLUMN_1 VARCHAR(16777216), constraint MY_TABLE_ID primary key (ID) );

 When the management console shows an error about a missing primary key, the best way to verify this is by getting the DDL statement or Create table statement from a third party database management tool like DBeaver.
 This is the easiest way since every database has it's own way of retrieving the primary key information.